Mediterranean Salad with Purslane and Mint

 What is Sumac?

-Fresh mint is the other ingredient that makes this salad such a wow for me.
-If you have mint growing in your garden or you’re getting it from the market, check out my ideas for Cooking with Fresh Mint.
+Fresh mint is the other ingredient that makes this salad such a wow for me, and this Purslane Salad was featured in my round-up of idea for Cooking with Fresh Mint.

 - Now that I have gravel around my garden beds Purslane is not as abundant at my house, but I still found this much growing among my veggies.